AI-and-the-Web-UOS/Search-Server/README.md

     │── searchDatabase
     │     ├── Views.bson           # Example data for the views table
     │     └── Website.bson         # Example data for the Website table
-    │── README.md
+    │── index.py                   # Contains class, that updates the index in the background │── README.md
     │── requirements.txt
     │── commands.txt               # Commands to set up the database